arsemagebremichael/arsemagebremichael/README.md

 # Hi, I'm Arsema 👋

-Seeing the world as a canvas where artistic expression meets logical precision, I approach technology with the eye of an artist—seeing patterns and structure as opportunities for creative expression.
+I approach technology with the eye of an artist—seeing patterns and structure as opportunities for creative expression.
 As a software engineer, I aspire to contribute to the tech industry where creativity and logic work hand in hand to serve communities.

 ---